SenseNet/sensenet/docs/snadmin-builtin-steps.md

     /Root/Sites/Default_Site
 </CheckIndexIntegrity>
 ```
-Fore example here is a possible output if there is some inconsistence:
+Fore example here is a possible output if there is some inconsistency:
 ``` text
 ================================================== #1/2 CheckIndexIntegrity
 Recursive integrity check.
 Scope: /Root